Russian Iron (or Russia Iron)

 This page was last updated on December 15, 2014.

 In answer to a recent question about the proper color of unpainted steam locomotive boiler jackets, a bit of research finds that what is popularly known as both "Russia Iron" and "Russian Iron" can vary considerably between shades of gray, bluish gray, greenish-gray, and even reddish-gray.

-Kyle Wyatt (Curator of History of the Nevada State Railroad Museum) wrote to Jerry Kitts (Foothill Model Works) in January 1997 (mirrored, with minor editing from this source):
+Kyle Wyatt (Curator of History of the Nevada State Railroad Museum) wrote to Jerry Kitts (Foothill Model Works) in January 1997:

 The following comes from a paper by Dr. Percy, included on pages 633 to 647 of the Appendix of The Practical Metal-Workers Assistant, by Oliver Byrne, published by Henry Carey Baird, 1874.
 The first two paragraphs are of interest and sets the tone for what we need to know as modelers.